OFFLINE-GmbH/oc-microcart-plugin/README.md

 You can `return $this->refreshCart();` from your Cart component's methods to refresh the cart display.

+### Using payment providers

+There are three payment providers supported out-of-the-box:

+* PayPal (`composer require omnipay/stripe`)
+* Stripe (`composer require omnipay/paypal`)
+* Six SaferPay (`composer require ticketpark/saferpay-json-api`)

+Run the composer commands beside each provider you plan to use.
+You can configure the providers via October's backend settings.

 ### Custom payment providers

 To register a custom `PaymentProvider` create a class that extends MicroCart's PaymentProvider class. [